protomaps/PMTiles/spec/v3/spec.md

 #### Number of Addressed Tiles

-The Number of Addressed Tiles is a 8-byte field specifying the total number of tiles, which are addressable in the PMTiles archive.
+The Number of Addressed Tiles is a 8-byte field specifying the total number of tiles, which are addressable in the PMTiles archive (before Run-Length encoding).

 A value of `0` indicates that the number is unknown.